sarahhelgen/weekend-sql-to-do-list/README.md

-# Full Stack To Do List
+## Full Stack To Do List

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description
 Duration: 2 Day Sprint

 Built a to-do list app with full CRUD.
+A user can input their tasks into the app, and they will display on the DOM.
+A user can delete a task, which will both delete it from the DOM as well as the datebase and also click complete, which will change the CSS and update the task as completed in the database.

 These are the steps I took to get there:

-[x] install express and pg
 [x] build folder structure for app
 [x] create HTML skeleton for user to input to do list
     -input for task